 Pursuant to recent authoritative accounting guidance, the Company elects to assess qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount as a basis for determining whether it is necessary to perform the two-step goodwill impairment test.
 The Company is not required to calculate the fair value of a reporting unit unless the Company determines that it is more likely than not that its fair value is less than its carrying amount.
-If the Company determines that it is more likely than not that its fair value of the reporting unit with its carrying amount.
+If the Company determines that it is more likely than not that its fair value is less than its carrying amount, then the two-step goodwill impairment test is performed.
+The first step, identifying a potential impairment, compares the fair value of the reporting unit with its carrying amount.
 If the carrying value exceeds its fair value, the second step would need to be conducted; otherwise, no further steps are necessary as no potential impairment exists.
 The second step, measuring the impairment loss, compares the implied fair value of the goodwill with the carrying amount of that goodwill.
 Any excess of the goodwill carrying value over the respective implied fair value is recognized as an impairment loss, and the carrying value of goodwill is written down to fair value.
 Through December 31, 2011, no impairment of goodwill has been identified.

-Professional Diversity Network, LLC d/b/a iHispano.com Notes to Financial Statements (Information as of March 31, 2012 and for the three months ended March 31, 2011 and 2012 is unaudited)
+Professional Diversity Network, LLC d/b/a iHispano.com Notes to Financial Statements (Information as of June 30, 2012 and for the six months ended June 30, 2011 and 2012 is unaudited)